Hotels in Natal

 Where should I stay for Morro do Careca views?

-Is Praia dos Artistas a good area to stay?
+Are Praia dos Artistas and Areia Preta good areas to stay?

 Should I stay near Natal airport?

-Are Genipabu hotels the same as Natal hotels?
+Are Genipabu or Pipa hotels the same as Natal hotels?

 Do I need a car in Natal?